 The surrounding area offers countless hiking and cycling routes for all levels.

-The region is also ideal for multi-day tours and promises unforgettable nature experiences.
+The region is also ideal for multi-day tours and promises memorable nature experiences.